 - Ensure that every RPA access is authenticated.

 - Ability to encrypt and secure data in transit and at rest.

 - Ensure GDPR compliance to keep track of data that needs to be deleted under the ‘right to be forgotten’ clause.

 More than 80% of data in Organizations are in documents and forms.
 Digitizing this information is key to enabling many automation scenarios.

 If this feature is important for your use cases, you may want to look for tools that provide for more reliable handling of unstructured data.
 Note that none of the tools are 100% reliable as of now (May 2019).

-Many RPA tools have now graduated to using AI and ML technologies though to improve the OCR capability of the tool.
+Many RPA tools have now graduated to using AI and ML technologies to improve the OCR capability of the tool.
 You may want to check if this improved OCR comes out of the box or is a separate purchase

 In many companies especially – Outsourcers and BPO – Clients only allow access to applications remotely due to security considerations.
 Citrix is one of the most commonly used virtualization technology for remote access.

 What happens in such a virtualized environment is that RPA is unable to manipulate the UI elements directly as it’s only receiving a screenshot from Citrix.
 Automating use cases that involve Citrix has been one of the major challenges with RPA tools.